Selective exposure occurs when readers choose messages that match pre-existing beliefs – and, it can be an impediment to change.

 Finally, preliminary analyses showed that information from high-credibility sources was preferred overall.

-Here’s how we can use these findings to write more engaging content:
+Here’s how selective exposure research can help us write more engaging content:

 - Focus on the positives, not the negatives – avoid framing your health messages by discouraging poor lifestyle choices